Stacey Hellman, LCSW-C

 *Trained in EMDR in 2021 through PESI

 My office is located in Ellicott City, Maryland.
-I primarily do in-person sessions but can provide telehealth sessions if needed.
-Clients need to be located in Maryland at the time of the appointment due to current Telementalhealth laws.
+I primarily do in-person sessions but can provide Telehealth sessions as needed.
+Some clients do a “hybrid” which is fine for talk therapy, but all of the experiential methods need to be done in person.
+Clients need to be located in Maryland at the time of the appointment due to current Telehealth laws.
 Click here to read more about why I strongly recommend in-person sessions.